 Stony Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Stony Creek who are college-educated is somewhat higher than the average US community of 21.84%: 25.85% of adults in Stony Creek have at least a bachelor's degree.
+The overall education level of Stony Creek is somewhat higher than in the average US city of 21.84%: 25.85% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Stony Creek in 2022 was $32,380, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $129,520 for a family of four.
 However, Stony Creek contains both very wealthy and poor people as well.
 Stony Creek also has one of the higher rates of people living in poverty in the nation, with 30.29% of its population below the federal poverty line.